bluesky-social/atproto-website/content/specs/xrpc.md

 Some administrative XRPC endpoints require authentication with admin privileges.
 The current scheme for this is to use HTTP Basic authentication with user "admin" and a fixed token in the password field, instead of HTTP Bearer auth with a JWT.
 This means that admin requests do not have a link to the account or identity of the client beyond "admin".

-As a reminder, HTTP Basic authentication works by encoding the password (in this case, the fixed admin token) with `base64` encoding ("standard" version); joining the username and encoded password with a colon (`:`); and putting that in the `Authorization` header prefixed with `Basic`  (with a space).
+As a reminder, HTTP Basic authentication works by joining the username and password together with a colon (`:`), and encoding the resulting string using `base64` ("standard" version).
+The encoded string is included in the `Authorization` header, prefixed with `Basic ` (with separating space).

 As an example, if the admin token was `secret-token`, the header would look like:

 ```
-Authorization: Basic admin:c2VjcmV0LXRva2Vu
+Authorization: Basic YWRtaW46c2VjcmV0LXRva2Vu
 ```

 The set of endpoints requiring admin auth is likely to get out of date in this specification, but currently includes: